Course Outline

 4

-Explain, evaluate and justify planning, assessment, resourcing, teaching strategies, ICT, literacy, numeracy and 21-century skills developed through senior geography curriculum.
+Explanation, evaluation and justification of planning, assessment, resourcing, teaching strategies, ICT, literacy, numeracy and 21-century skills developed through senior geography curriculum.

 3 4